~ Tourism Ireland targets travel agents in Toulouse ~

 Irish and French tourism businesses came together in Toulouse this week, to take part in a B2B workshop and networking event organised by Tourism Ireland.
 They met with local travel agents, to inform and educate them about Ireland and, in particular, our lesser-known attractions and hidden gems.

-This is the first in a series of four Tourism Ireland workshops which will take place in France throughout 2019, which aims to highlight ease of access from Ireland to France and deliver more business to Ireland’s regions in the off-peak season.
+This is the first in a series of four Tourism Ireland workshops which will take place in France throughout 2019, which aims to highlight ease of access from France to Ireland and deliver more business to Ireland’s regions in the off-peak season.
 Other workshops will take place in Lyon, Bordeaux and Nice.

 “Our workshop and networking event was an excellent opportunity to meet, and do business with, travel agents in Toulouse – ensuring that Ireland is ‘top of mind’ for the travel agents this year when recommending and booking holidays for their clients,”